bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

 # Digital Pins
 <p> Two digital pin headers are along the top.
 These are the Digital Inputs or Outputs pins that are used to control a relay,
     blink an LED, switches or connect to more complex components.
-They use 5V for HIGH signals, and 0V for LOW signals. </p>
+They use 5V for HIGH signals, and 0V for LOW signals.
+The maximum current per pin is 40mA. </p>
-<p> Starting from the *right* ... </p>
+<p> Starting from the right ... </p>

 +  The two pins labelled 0 (RX) and 1 (TX) are the two Serial pins that are used to send data to and from the Arduino to the USB-Serial translator chip.
        <b> Don't connect anything to Digital 0 or 1 unless you are super sure because it will affect Arduino's ability to communicate!</b>